martinmoene/ring-span-lite/README.md

 ring: Allows to create data owning ring from container
 ring: Allows to create data owning ring from container - capacity is power of 2
+ring: Allows to create data owning ring from std::array (C++11)
-ring: Allows to create data owning ring from std::array (C++11) tweak header: reads tweak header if supported [tweak]
+ring: Allows to create data owning ring from C-array tweak header: reads tweak header if supported [tweak]
 ```